jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/pattern.md

 www.open-search-server.fr/*
 ```

-Then you have to post the file using a post or a put HTTP request.
+The next step is posting the file using a post or a put HTTP request.
-In our example we use CURL:
+In our example we'll use CURL:

     curl -o log.out -T patternlist.txt "http://localhost:9090/pattern?use=indexname&deleteAll=yes"